 | This is the 173rd story of Our Life Logs |

 My life began in the small town of Morgantown, Kentucky in 1992.
 If you are wondering what it was like, just picture farmland, connected to more farmland, all serving as the resting place for groups of horses and wooden fences.
-The rolling hills in the distance gave a sense of remoteness, and confinement—as if there was only life inside the grassy walls.
-But I grew up in this town with my loving parents, and made many friends who I would chase and be chased by in the fields.
+The rolling hills in the distance gave a sense of remoteness, and confinement—as if the only life was inside the grassy walls.
+I grew up in this town with my loving parents, and made many friends who I would chase and be chased by in the fields.

 At 13, my family and I moved to Louisville, Kentucky where I lived up until college.
 I was a shy, nerdy girl who (by then) preferred reading fantasy books about wizards and adventures to making new friends.
 While reading, I could really go places, even if I hadn’t been out of Kentucky for more than a few family vacations.

 While I was in college at Northern Kentucky University (just a few hours away from home), I had the option to take a Harry Potter themed class where I could practically live out what had been sealed inside my head for so long.
-I was such a huge nerd that “No” was not even an option!
+I was such a huge nerd that “no” was not even an option!
 It just so happened that this class was taught in London, England and I would have to study abroad for this magical experience.

 I thought, why not?

 When I stepped off the plane 2013, I really did experience magic—not from the books I brought with me, no. This magic was right in front of me!
-The cobblestone streets, the bustling citizens on their morning commutes, Big Ben, and food that sent my taste buds singing.
+The cobblestone streets, the bustling civilians on their morning commutes, Big Ben, and food that sent my taste buds singing.

 I had seen hundreds of pictures, I had watched dozens of international films, and yes, I had been known to use Google Maps from time to time.
 But to live and breathe in a brand-new place was just so awesome.
 Before I got on the plane to return home, I was bit by the “travel bug”—for which there is no cure.